meierjl01/Relias-Learning/README.md

+#Relias Learning Assessment: Movie Search
+I used a build tool from The Iron Yard to work on this assignment.
+Some of the information about it is below.

+For this project, I used React components and Backbone collections (Movies) and models (Movie).
+My code can be found in the app folder.
+I worked with the OMBd API and also included promises for the AJAX request to this API.
+The AJAX request is done in the Movies Collection.

+I did very basic testing on these as well, using Chai-Enzyme.
+The testing can be found in the test folder.

+My 4 styles files can be found in the scss folder, which is within the app folder.
+I styled the home page and the results section separately.

 # Basic Build with NPM scripts
 This is a project scaffolding and build tool for the TIY Austin Front-End Engineering course.
-Feel free to use and enjoy!
-Feedback and PRs welcome!

 ## Features
 - A bare bones scaffolding for an SPA, without any libraries built in